 A coach or an approved designated adult is required to be present to provide direct supervision of student participants during all athletic activities, including conditioning programs, practices, travel and games.
 Students are not to be left unsupervised while waiting for parents to pick them up.
 (See also section on Athletic Program Volunteers.)

-Bullying
+Bullying/Hazing

 "Bullying" is defined as any unwanted verbal, physical, or social behavior among students that involves a real or perceived power imbalance and is repeated or has the potential to be repeated: